 Form 926, Return by a U.S. Transferor of Property to a Foreign Corporation, Foreign Estate or Trust, or Foreign Partnership.
 Use this form to report all transfers of property to a foreign corporation, foreign estate or trust, foreign partnership, and to pay any excise tax due under section 1491.
-Also use Form 926 to report information required under section 6038B.
+Also use Form 926 to report information required under section 6038B (Notice of Certain Transfers to Foreign Persons).
+For details, see Form 926.